mattwcole/gelf-extensions-logging/README.md

 ### Testing

-This repository contains a Docker Compose file that can be used for creating local a Graylog stack with a single command.
+This repository contains a Docker Compose file that can be used for creating local a Graylog stack with a single command using the [Graylog Docker image](https://hub.docker.com/r/graylog2/server/).
 This can be useful for testing application logs locally.
-Requires Docker and Docker Compose.
+Requires [Docker](https://www.docker.com/get-docker) and Docker Compose.

 - `docker-compose up`
 - Navigate to [http://localhost:9000](http://localhost:9000)